It’s hard to believe that January has come and is almost gone!

-Hopefully by now you are well underway with your 2019 goals.
+Hopefully, by now, you are well underway with developing your 2025 goals.

 Regardless of what you call your team, a defined team charter will help ensure the team accomplishes what it was charged to do.